 Contents: The Twenty One Armhole Infinity Dress by Adeline André; Yves Saint Laurent by Stefano Pilati; Jeremy Scott Archive with Eliza Douglas; The Overworked Body with Anna Cleveland, Photographed by Rob Kulisek; Final Home by Dena Yago; Susan Cianciolo / Helmut Lang by Jack Pierson; L etat e Moi by David Lieske; Mainstreaming Grotesque Fashion in the 00s by Francesca Granata; Fashion Is Fun: An interview with Stefano Pilati by Merlin Carpenter; Time In Store.
 Architecture/Time.
 Benjamin/Lang. by Philipp Ekardt; Fashion and Technology in the Parallel Periods of Early 20th Century Modernity and Y2K by Laura Gardner

 Including works by A.F.
-Vandevorst, Adeline André, Comme des Garçons, Dorothée Perret, Helmut Lang, House of Holland, Issey Miyake, Jean Paul Gaultier and others.
+Vandevorst, Adeline André, Comme des Garçons, Bernadette Corporation, Helmut Lang, House of Holland, Issey Miyake, Jean Paul Gaultier, and others.

-Accompanies the exhibition The Overworked Body: An Anthology of 2000s Dress, 10 Sep – 15 Oct 2017, MINI/Goethe-Institut Curatorial Residencies Ludlow 38 and Mathew Gallery, New York.
+Published after the exhibition, The Overworked Body: An Anthology of 2000s Dress at MINI/Goethe-Institut Curatorial Residencies Ludlow 38 and Mathew Gallery, New York (10 September – 15 October 2017).